 Zangdopelri is where Guru Padmasambhava is revered, and Bhutan has many such architectural replicas.
 The temple is open from 8 a.m. to 6 p.m. and has no entrance fee.

-How to Reach Zangto Pelri Lhakhang
+How to Reach Zangto Pelri Lhakhang, Phuentsholing

 Zangto Pelri Lhakhang is in the heart of Phuentsholing town, near the Bhutan Immigration Office, offering peace and solace.
 Phuentsholing is the border town of Bhutan and India.
 From India, the only way to reach Zangto Pelri Lhakhang is via road.
 The Nearest Airport is Bagdogra Airport and the Nearest Railhead is the Hasimara Railway Station.
 You will get several taxis or autos for hire to reach Jaigaon, the border town of India.